johan-st/go-image-server/README.md

 - 2023-05-04: use charm.io log. continue refatoring...
 - 2023-05-05: implement "not implemented yet" func. there are a few left for work with caching
 - 2023-05-05: start implementing a cache backed by a slice.
 This was the simplest way I could think of while working on the cache API
+- 2023-05-06: play with caching and trying to figure out what I want and need.

 ## Februari 2022